eleonore-kaplan/pscopf/docs/src/model/1_problem.md

 - a variable cost :
     This will imply the cost of running the power station and will be proportional to the stations production, denoted $c_{prop}(unit)$
+- a DMO (fr.
+Delai de Mise en Oeuvre):
+    Represents the time required between the decision to start (or even change the production level of) a unit and the moment the power becomes really available in the network. denoted $dmo(unit)$

 ### Unit Type and Location